Offices: 13100 Wortham Center Drive - 3rd Floor - Houston, TX 77065

 Due the high tolerance of the original military firearms and the scarce availability of spare parts and blueprints, each one of these guns must be rebuilt by hand and fine tuned and test fired before being shipped.

 For this reason our production rate may seem low but we strive to fulfill orders from our customers in reasonable amount of time.
-Right now the backlog is about 60 days and we are working weekends to keep the production rate high.
-Pur best customers have ordered about 10-12 different models/version of firearms, so this must mean something.
+Right now the backlog is about 30 days and we are working weekends to keep the production rate.
+Our best customers have ordered about 10-12 different models/versions of firearms and having so many returning customers must mean something.

 On the other hand we can offer great flexibility to the customers, as our guns can be built exactly as the customer requests, making possible to have clones of very rare historical guns, often based on museum pictures or other scanty material.